 All medications (prescription and nonprescription) must be brought to school by the parent/guardian.
 No student will be allowed to bring medications to school.
 Students may not have medication in their possession, except with a physician's order for emergency situations only.
-Medications brought in bags or other unmarked containers will not be given.
-Prescription medication must be in the pharmacy container labeled with the child's name, date, name of medication, name of prescribing physician, time(s) the medication is to be given and name of pharmacy filling the prescription.
+Medications brought in bags or other unmarked containers will not be administered.
+Prescription medication must be in the original container labelled with the child's name, date, name of medication, name of prescribing physician, time(s) the medication is to be given and name of pharmacy filling the prescription.
 Please ask the pharmacist to provide two labeled prescription bottles so that parents/guardians have one bottle at home and one at school.
-Do not send medication to the school that needs to be given only once daily or two/three times a day unless the physician specifically states a time during the school day for the medication to be given.
-If medication can be given at home, please do so.
+Do not send medication to the school that needs to be administered once or twice a day unless the physician specifically states a time during school hours.
+If medication can be administered at home, please do so.

 Parents/guardians must provide specific instructions (including drugs and related equipment) to the nurse.
 It will be the responsibility of the parent/guardian to inform the school of any changes in pertinent data.
 A "Request for Administration of Medication" form must be completed by the parent/guardian.
-New medications will not be given unless a new form is completed.
+New medications will not be administered unless a new form is completed.
 The bottom portion of the form is to be completed by the physician for ANY long-term medication (more than two weeks.)
 The term "Physician" is used as defined in Article 2 of the Medical Practice Act of Georgia.
 The form may be brought to the school by the parent or faxed by the parent or physician.
 Due to the risk of Reye's syndrome in children under the age of 18, the school will require a physician's signature in order to give any aspirin-containing medications including Aspirin, Pepto-Bismol, and Excedrin.
 Due to the risk of choking, students may not bring cough drops.
 All Medications, herbals, and supplements must be approved by the U.S. Food and Drug Administration and appear in the U.S. Pharmacopeia.